C.V.

 HONORS/AWARDS

-Howard A. Dawson Best Paper Award, National Rural Education Association, 2019 Awarded to the best paper submitted to the NREA Annual Meeting
+Howard A. Dawson Best Research Paper Award, National Rural Education Association, 2019, 2021 and 2022

-Critical Language Scholarship, U.S. State Department, 2011
+Critical Language Scholarship (Hindi), U.S. State Department, 2011

 Leave a comment